Event ID 4624 explained: Windows successful logon and LogonType reference

 - Vulnerability scanners (Tenable, Qualys, Rapid7) generate dense 4624 LogonType=3 traffic from a stable set of scanner IPs.
 Tag and exclude.

-- SCCM / Intune client check-ins produce recurring 4624 traffic to management endpoints.
+- SCCM and Intune client check-ins produce recurring 4624 traffic to management endpoints.

-- Backup agents authenticate to many hosts on a schedule — looks like spread, isn't.
+- Backup agents authenticate to many hosts on a schedule.
+Looks like spread.
+Is not.

-- Citrix / RDS multi-session boxes legitimately see LogonType=10 from many internal IPs.
+- Citrix and RDS multi-session boxes legitimately see LogonType=10 from many internal IPs.
 Filter by source range.

-- Password change UX: users who just changed a password and re-typed the old one twice produce 4625 → 4625 → 4624 — that's not brute force, it's muscle memory.
+- Password change UX.
+Users who just changed a password and re-typed the old one twice produce 4625 / 4625 / 4624.
+That is not brute force, it is muscle memory.

 The signal is unexpected recurrence or novel combinations, not raw volume.

-LogonIdto 4688 / Sysmon 1 to see process activity. - No source process for the logon itself — you know NTLM or Kerberos was used, but not which client app initiated it.
+LogonIdto 4688 or Sysmon 1 to see process activity. - No source process for the logon itself.
+You know NTLM or Kerberos was used, but not which client app initiated it.

-IpAddresscan be empty or-for NTLM logons from a DC; the field isn't reliable on every record.- Cached interactive logons (Type 11) happen when the DC is unreachable — they confirm a credential worked locally but not that the live account is enabled at the DC.
+IpAddresscan be empty or-for NTLM logons from a DC.
+The field is not reliable on every record.- Cached interactive logons (Type 11) happen when the DC is unreachable.
+They confirm a credential worked locally, not that the live account is enabled at the DC.

-The parser on this page extracts these fields directly from the record's XML and exposes them in the table.
-Filter by LogonType via the timeline buckets and the text filter (4624 in the search), pull the filtered set as CSV, and pivot on SubjectUserSid + IpAddress in your tool of choice.
+The browser parser on this site extracts these fields directly from the record's XML and exposes them in the table.
+Filter by LogonType via the timeline buckets and the text filter, pull the filtered set as CSV, then pivot on SubjectUserSid and IpAddress in your tool of choice.
 The full XML for each record is one click away.
+Pair it with RDP cache artifacts, recent file tracking, and browser history when the user account in question is a real user, not a service.